 Washington Project for the Arts curates art exhibits in the Lobby Project.
 Creative original works by local artists from DC and Baltimore adorn the walls.
 Art shows will be held on the following Thursdays:

 October 21: Opening Reception for Michael Crossett.
 6-8 PM.
 This event is free and open to the public.
 Click here to RSVP.
 Light fare and drinks will be provided.

 February 5: Opening Reception.
 6-8 PM.
 This event is free and open to the public.
 Light fare and drinks will be provided.

 April 2: Opening Reception.
 6-8 PM.
 This event is free and open to the public.
 Light fare and drinks will be provided.

 Bring on the Nerds: A Speaker Series Featuring Pop-Up Lobby Activation Project

-‘Nerds in NoMa’ is a free speaker series that will let you explore your favorite nerdy topics, from transportation to beekeeping to local brewing.
+‘Nerds in NoMa’ is a free speaker series that will let you explore your favorite nerdy topics, from D.C. street art to food trucks to health technology.
 On six Tuesday evenings this winter, bring your happy hour crowd for a few drinks and learn something new from the city’s top experts.
-Wine, beer and tasty light fare will be available for purchase from the vendors of Union Kitchen.
+Wine, beer and tasty light fare will be available for purchase.
 Dates are below.
 All evening events will be from 6-8 PM.

 1200 First Street, NE (Corner of First and M Streets, NE)